Conformalised data synthesis: Empirical results

-Once again, we simulated different levels of class imbalance by sub-sampling the original dataset (1:1, 1:2, 1:4, 1:10). \Cref{tab:mshrmSampleCounts} contains the tested subsets and their per-class sample counts.
-Worth noting is that the level of imbalance has a drastic impact on the number and class distribution of our synthetic samples, far out-reaching the class ratio of Train$_{\text{orig}}$ (e.g., $D_{1:9}$ with 1:9 original vs 1:1310 synthetic samples).
+Once again, we simulated different levels of class imbalance by sub-sampling the original dataset to create four subsets $D$ with 1:1, 1:2, 1:4, and 1:9 class ratios. \Cref{tab:mshrmSampleCounts} contains the tested subsets and their per-class sample counts.
+Following the procedure in \Cref{sec:smallDataResults}, $\epsilon=0.1$ was selected via the elbow method.
+Worth noting is that the level of imbalance had a drastic impact on the number and class distribution of our synthetic samples, far out-reaching the class ratio of Train$_{\text{orig}}$ (e.g., $D_{1:9}$ with 1:9 original vs 1:55 synthetic sample class ratios).

-The Deep Learning results are shown in \Cref{fig:mshrmPerformance}.
-As expected, model performance on Train$_{\text{orig}}$ decreased severely with the increasing imbalance (76\%--34\%), mainly due to the F$_1$-score on the minority class 0, which drops from 75\% to 0\%.
-In contrast, the model's overall F$_1$-score increased with a larger class imbalance from 80\% to 89\%.
-To understand this surprising trend, we refer back to \Cref{tab:mshrmSampleCounts}.
-The likely cause is that the number of synthetic samples Train$_{\text{syn}}$ generated for the largest imbalance $D_{1:9}$ was about 150 times larger than when the classes were balanced ($D_{1:1}$).
-Interestingly, even though the synthetic samples reintroduced the class imbalance (albeit with class 1 now as the majority class), the imbalance was not represented in the final F$_1$-score (89\% overall and per class).

-Further investigating this tendency in \Cref{tab:mshrmPerformance}, we examined the results of synthesising samples for both classes (Train$_{\text{ext}}$), compared to only extending the minority class 0 (Train$_{\text{ext0}}$).
-Consistently, we found that over-supporting the minority class with synthetic samples did not have the same negative performance impacts as the original imbalance had.
-In fact, with larger imbalances ($D_{1:4}$, $D_{1:9}$), extending the minority class benefited the overall mean F$_1$-score by 1--4\%.
+The Deep Learning results are shown in \Cref{tab:mshrmPerformance}.
+As expected, model performance on Train$_{\text{orig}}$ decreased severely with the increasing imbalance (76\%--34\%).
+The primary contributor was the F$_1$-score on the minority class 1, which dropped from 75\% to 0\%.
+In contrast, the model's overall F$_1$-score when trained on the extended training sets remained steady at around 96\%, increasing by 20--61 percentage points with increasing class imbalance.
+Interestingly, although the synthetic samples reintroduced the class imbalance (albeit with class 1 now as the majority class), the imbalance was not represented in the final results.
+Visualising this tendency in \Cref{fig:mshrmPerformance}, we found that over-supporting the minority class with synthetic samples did not have the same negative performance impacts as the original imbalance had.